HackYourFuture/JavaScript3/Week1/MAKEME.md

 Functionally, the application should do the following:

-1. Make an API call to the endpoint: https://api.github.com/orgs/HackYourFuture/repos?per_page=100
+1. Make a HTTP Request to the endpoint: https://api.github.com/orgs/HackYourFuture/repos?per_page=100
 2. Display the first 10 items in the HTML file (write JavaScript to add element to the DOM)
 3. Show feedback when an error has happened